Mte90/SyntaxAutoFix/README.md

 You can use also an ui for that: `manageterms-gui.py`

 ## Adding New Terms using CSV File

+This require the git repo or the right path to the pip package folder.

 Directly upload new terms using a CSV file with row format:
 ```
 <correct-term>, <wrong-term>